ivanmu-1/Python-Portfolio/README.md

 ### Semantic Book Recommender with LLM's

 **Description:**
 A semantic book recommendation project using Natural Language Processing, Large Language Models, and machine learning to suggest books based on the meaning and emotional tone of user queries.
-The project includes semantic search with vector embeddings, zero-shot text classification, and sentiment analysis, all integrated into an interactive Gradio-based web app for real-time, personalized recommendations
+The project includes semantic search, zero-shot text classification, and sentiment analysis, all integrated into an interactive Gradio-based web app for personalized recommendations

 [View the Semantic Book Recommender with LLM's Project](https://github.com/ivanmu-1/Python-Portfolio/tree/main/Semantic%20Book%20Recommender)